JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

 And that is all.
-Now we are able to sum money in different currencies
+Now we are able to sum money in different currencies.

 ```jldoctest currency
 julia> Dollar(1.3) + CzechCrown(4.5)